-This indicates that 2-class classification tasks are relatively easy for the quantum self-attention mechanism.
-When handling more complex tasks involving 3 or 4 classes, the model's performance improves significantly as the number of qubits increases.
-For example, on the MNIST dataset, the accuracy for 3-class classification rises from 97.24\% with 3 qubits to nearly 99\% with 8 qubits using a single-head self-attention model.
-Similarly, on the Fashion-MNIST dataset, accuracy increases from 95.63\% to 96.61\%.
-These results demonstrate that the quantum self-attention mechanism can effectively adapt to classification tasks with higher complexity.
-We observed a decrease in overall test accuracy as the task complexity increased from 2 to 4-class classification.
-This is because, as the complexity of the classification task rises, the model has to differentiate more categories and handle more complex features, putting higher demands on the model.
+This suggests that such binary tasks are relatively straightforward for the quantum self-attention mechanism.
+Predictably, overall test accuracy decreased as task complexity rose from 2-class to 4-class classification.
+However, for these more complex 3- and 4-class tasks, model performance generally improved with an increasing number of qubits.
+For instance, on MNIST, the single-head 3-class accuracy rose from 97.24\% (3 qubits) to nearly 99\% (8 qubits), while on Fashion-MNIST, it increased from 95.63\% to 96.61\%.
+This indicates that augmenting the number of qubits enhances the model's representational capacity, potentially leading to better performance on more challenging tasks by allowing it to model more complex data relationships.